 - The structure and condition of the body influences how it functions and heals.

-- The mind-body relationship is essential in maintaining health and healing.
+- The brain-body relationship is essential in maintaining health and healing.

-Chiropractic adjustments have been shown to be a safe and effective treatment for pain and injury.
+Chiropractic adjustments have been shown to be a safe and effective approach for pain and injury.

 Chiropractic adjustments have been shown to: